PedroAugustoRF/PedroAugustoRF/README.md

 - 👋 Hi, I’m @PedroAugustoRF
-- 👀 I’m interested in Music, Games, Anime and Tecnology
+- 👀 I’m interested in Music, Games, and Tecnology
-- 🌱 I’m currently learning Python, C and other languages
+- 🌱 Program in Python, C and Java!